marulkan/cesnet-impala/README.markdown

 **Hive group** (group ownership of HDFS directory */user/hive/warehouse*) must be assigned to the *impala* user.

 This is handled automatically.
-Just make sure the *group* parameter has the proper value (the same as used in hive), defaults are OK.
+Just make sure the *group* parameter has the proper value (the same as used in hive).

- 1. In deployment with Sentry: we're is using 'hive' group by default and impala is assigned to that group:
+ 1. In deployment with Sentry: we're is using *hive* group by default and *impala* is assigned to that group:

     usermod -G hive -a impala

- 2. In deployment without Sentry: we're using 'users' group by default and impala is assigned to that group:
+ 2. In deployment without Sentry: no group assignment is done by default.
+When using *group* parameter, *impala* is assigned to that group (for example when using *users* group):

     usermod -G users -a impala

+ In deployment without Sentry, all authenticated users are handled without authorization and have all *impala* user privileges in Hive metastore and HDFS.
+Use the *group* parameter in case the missing (permissive) authorization is not an issue.
+Enabling write access is not needed though - databases can be still created using Hive and they will have proper ownership in that case.

 <a name="usage"></a>
 ## Usage